-- 1. From the menu bar, select Applications. - 2.
-From the ribbon, click the Application Settings icon, or right-click the Applications folder, and select Application Settings.

-The Application Settings page opens.

-- 3. Check the location of the homeapps directory.
+- 1. From the sidebar, click Applications. - 2.
+From the ribbon, click Manage, then Settings icon, or right-click the Application Directories resource tree, point to Manage, and click Settings. - The Application Settings page opens. - 3.
+Check the location of the homeapps directory.
 You can set the homeapps parameter to point to a physical directory or to an existing SQL Repository. - 4.
-Click the Save and Restart Server button to implement these changes.
+Click Save and Restart Server to implement these changes.